 Today, many of the best web hosts have updated their systems in such a way that one website with higher than average resource usage on a server does not negatively impact others hosted on the same server.
 But some of those at the very lowest end of the pricing scale still don’t isolate sites in such as way that resource hogging does not affect others on the same server.

 Servers are computers and like the computer you write your books on, they have physical limitations when it comes to how much workload they can handle at one time.

 In your search for website hosting for WordPress, you will certainly come across something called managed website hosting.
 WordPress is not a set it and forget it piece of software.
 To keep your WordPress website running smoothly and securely, you must keep WordPress itself updated as well as the plugins that your site uses.
 Expensive website hosting sometimes offers WordPress management services; sometimes not.

 In most cases the monthly or annual cost for managed WordPress hosting is more than the average author would want to pay.
 An alternative would be to secure a basic hosting account package, install WordPress and learn to handle your own updates, website management, etc..
-We have used MediaServe for various sites over the past fifteen years and highly recommend them for people who can install and manage the basics of their own sites.
+We have used MediaServe for more than fifteen years across several of their hosting plans and highly recommend them for people who can install and manage the basics of their own sites.
 They have great prices and highly knowledgeable tech support.
 Note that their tech support is ticket based and is not 24 hour/day except in emergencies.